-The Annual Internal Audit report for 2022/23 by RSM, advises that "The organisation has an adequate and effective framework for risk management, governance and internal control.
+The Annual Internal Audit report for 2023/24 by RSM, advises that "The organisation has an adequate and effective framework for risk management, governance and internal control.
 However, our work has identified further enhancements to the framework of risk management, governance and internal control to ensure that it remains adequate and effective".

 This Authority remains committed to continuing to improve its performance towards achieving excellence in all areas.
 Value for Money (VFM) is still part of an annual review carried out by the external auditors.
-The Authority's external auditors, Ernst and Young, will report on the adequacy of the Authority's arrangements.
+The Authority's new external auditors for 2023/24, KPMG, will report on the adequacy of the Authority's arrangements.